2010 South Pacific Cruise from Vancouver to Auckland aboard the Volendam

 Oct 3, 2010 – Sunday – Volendam at sea, enroute Hawaii to American Samoa

 I sleep in this morning, since this will be a lazy day at sea – the first of five days until we reach Pago Pago in American Samoa on Oct 8th.
-We had both lunch and dinner in the Lido restaurant today, so it was casual all the way.
-We avoided the formal night this evening as best we could.
-I picked up a slight burn yesterday from my time out on deck and in the pool.
+We had both lunch and dinner in the Lido restaurant today, so it was a very casual day at sea.
+We avoid the formal night this evening as best we can.

 Oct 4, 2010 – Monday – Volendam at sea, enroute Hawaii to American Samoa

 Later, I listen to a couple of talks about our upcoming ports of call and Holland America’s 2011 cruising season in Europe.
 I am interested in taking a Mediterranean cruise, and some of their repositioning cruises departing London or Amsterdam look to be very good value.
 They stop in France, Spain and Portugal before entering through Gibraltar.
 I also attend Dan Osler’s talk on European exploration of the South Pacific.
-His talks are always interesting.
+His talks are always interesting, and reveal interesting historical tidbits.

 Oct 5, 2010 – Tuesday – Volendam at sea, enroute Hawaii to American Samoa